simarsingh29/Real_Estate_Investment_Dashboard/README.md

-# Real_Estate_Investment_Dashboard
-Developed and deployed an interactive R Shiny dashboard to monitor real estate trends across major Indian cities for historical and real-time (2025) data.
-Implemented dynamic data visualizations using Plotly and Leaflet to show city-wise investment performance and property type distributions.
-Enabled users to make informed decisions with filters, predictive insights, and live-updating graphs based on selected city and property type..
+🏢 Real Estate Investment Dashboard

+📊 An interactive R Shiny dashboard built to analyze real estate investment trends in Indian MNC cities.
+This project demonstrates the use of R for data visualization, dashboard design, and interactive analytics with a synthetic/random dataset of property types.

+🎯 Project Objective

+The goal of this project is to showcase the ability to:

+Build end-to-end dashboards in R Shiny

+Visualize investment patterns across cities and property types

+Provide interactive insights through graphs and tables

+Apply data wrangling, visualization, and UI design skills